sjmoller/check_netatmo/README.md

 check_netatmo
 =============

-Nagios / OP5 plugin for checking the health of your Netatmo Weatherstation.
+Nagios / OP5 plugin for checking values from your Netatmo Weatherstation.

 I have no relation with the Netatmo company.
 I wrote this because I needed something to notify me when my Netatmo needed service, like new batteries.